data4news/ggplot-census/README.md

 # What's Up With That?

 In this assignment you will do some exploratory data analysis using Census data.
 The goal is to come up with an observation or a question (not a story) by just exploring data.
+It doesn't have to be a story, or even a pitch.
+Just a well articulated question that makes you go "huh, what's up with that?".

 ## Part 1: Study the code (with ChatGPT's help)